 - When cases are high, it’s safer to wear a mask in outdoor crowded settings and when talking in close range.
 If you’re immunocompromised or not vaccinated, it’s best to wear a respirator (N95, KN95, KF94) and maintain distance, especially in crowded outdoor settings.
 Vaccinated people who live or work with vulnerable people can also reduce the risk of transmission by wearing masks in crowded outdoor settings.
-While air circulation is better outdoors, and we may not intend to get close or talk with others, be prepared when it happens by having a mask handy or by keeping a mask on.
+While air circulation is better outdoors, we can still transmit the virus when talking or breathing heavily in close range, so be prepared with a mask.

 Can we wear our mask below or nose or mouth, especially in between contacts?

 - It’s best not to.
-Face coverings need to cover your nose and chin.
+To be effective, masks need to cover your nose and chin.
 Masks should fit well over the bridge of your nose, around the side of your cheeks, and below your chin.
 Respiratory droplets are exhaled and inhaled through both the nose and mouth.
 You may inhale droplets that have gotten on the outside of your masks if you repeatedly move your mask around your face.

 Do masks for COVID-19 protect against wildfire smoke and pollution?

 - Some masks do.
 Smoke and air pollution particles are smaller than the droplets that carry the virus causing COVID-19.
 Cloth and surgical ear-loop masks do not filter out these tiny particles.
 To block smoke and pollution, use a tested, certified and tightly-fitting N95, KN95 or KF94 mask.
 These respirator masks are tested to block at least 94-95% of these smaller particles when they fit well.

 You can find all the references in this COVID-19 Harm Reduction document, which is updated regularly with new studies.